 The Problem

 Site teams use one system (or paper) for deliveries and progress.
-The commercial team tracks budgets and orders in separate spreadsheets.
-Finance runs Xero, Sage, or QuickBooks with no visibility of committed costs.
-Data gets re-keyed between all three – and nobody owns the gap between them.
+Commercial tracks budgets and orders in spreadsheets.
+Finance runs Xero or Sage with no visibility of committed costs.
+Data gets re-keyed between all three – nobody owns the gap.

-The result: invoices arrive that don’t match purchase orders.
-Finance posts costs that commercial hasn’t approved.
-Nobody has a single view of committed versus actual versus forecast – because that view doesn’t exist in any one system.
+The result: invoices that don’t match POs.
+Finance posts costs commercial hasn’t approved.
+Nobody has a single view of committed vs actual vs forecast – because that view doesn’t exist in any one system.

 The Impact